DotNetTour/UKTour2020/index.md

 | [DevOps Notts](https://www.meetup.com/DevOps-Notts/events/266765057/) (Nottingham) | Vishal Vazkar - Building a one stop shop for monitoring and availability <br/> [Martin Woodward](https://twitter.com/martinwoodward) - GitHub actions deep dive |
 | [Birmingham .Net & Xamarin User Group](https://www.meetup.com/Birmingham-DotNet-And-Xamarin-User-Group/events/265178106/) | [Simon Painter](https://twitter.com/madSimonJ) - Hacking C#: Development for the truly lazy |

-We plan to record all talks and we will try to live-stream some of the talks - check this page few days before the event for details, or follow organizers on Twitter: [Steve Gordon](https://twitter.com/stevejgordon) and [Karel Zikmund](https://twitter.com/ziki_cz).
+We plan to record most of the talks and we will try to live-stream 2 events - check this page on Monday 1/27 before the event for details, or follow organizers on Twitter: [Steve Gordon](https://twitter.com/stevejgordon) and [Karel Zikmund](https://twitter.com/ziki_cz).

+If you are a **new speaker** (especially from underrepresented groups in tech) and would like to join us on stage, please ping organizers [Karel Zikmund](https://twitter.com/ziki_cz) and/or [Steve Gordon](https://twitter.com/stevejgordon) -- see our [tweet announcement](https://twitter.com/ziki_cz/status/1218204264092225536) for details.

 ## About speakers and talks

 Speakers listed in alphabetical order.

-More details coming soon ...